DevExpress/devextreme-documentation/concepts/05 UI Components/FileUploader/00 Overview.md

     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/FileUploader/FileSelection/"
 }

 The following code adds the **FileUploader** to your page.
-Use the [accept](/api-reference/10%20UI%20Widgets/dxFileUploader/1%20Configuration/accept.md '/Documentation/ApiReference/UI_Components/dxFileUploader/Configuration/#accept') option to restrict the file types that can be uploaded to the server.
-This option is like the underlying `<input>` element's *"accept"* attribute and accepts the same values described <a href="http://www.w3schools.com/TAGs/att_input_accept.asp" target="_blank">here</a>.
+Use the [accept](/api-reference/10%20UI%20Widgets/dxFileUploader/1%20Configuration/accept.md '/Documentation/ApiReference/UI_Components/dxFileUploader/Configuration/#accept') property to restrict the file types that can be uploaded to the server.
+This property is like the underlying `<input>` element's *"accept"* attribute and accepts the same values described <a href="http://www.w3schools.com/TAGs/att_input_accept.asp" target="_blank">here</a>.

 ---
 #####jQuery